orbeon/orbeon-forms-doc/form-runner/feature/wizard-view.md

 - you should generally use the "Prev" or "Next" buttons for navigation
 - any attempt to navigate to the next page marks all the fields of the preceding pages as well as the current page as visited, ensuring that errors on those pages, if any, show in the error summary

+[FROM Orbeon Forms Forms 4.9 to 2016.2]

-The following property enables the validated mode:
+The following property enables the lax validated mode:

 ```xml
 <property